alirezajavadigit/news-website/README.md

 # News Website
- a simple website with pure php and mysql
+ a simple news website with pure PHP and MySQL

 ## Admin Panel Features